AmanTechWiz/Bubble-Sort-Visualizer/README.md

 • Download index.html , style.css ,script.js files.

 • May need to specify the path of the font (ttf) file in the index.html file.

+• To control the speed of visualization , you can edit the speed value in the line 57!

 • Open the index.html file in your web browser.